 Armed with a super-suit with the astonishing ability to shrink in scale but increase in strength, cat burglar Scott Lang must embrace his inner hero and help his mentor, Dr. Hank Pym, plan and pull off a heist that will save the world.

 Tony Stark.
 Genius, billionaire, playboy, philanthropist.
 Son of legendary inventor and weapons contractor Howard Stark.
 When Tony Stark is assigned to give a weapons presentation to an Iraqi unit led by Lt.
 Col. James Rhodes, he's given a ride on enemy lines.
 That ride ends badly when Stark's Humvee that he's riding in is attacked by enemy combatants.
 He survives - barely - with a chest full of shrapnel and a car battery attached to his heart.
 In order to survive he comes up with a way to miniaturize the battery and figures out that the battery can power something else.
 Thus Iron Man is born.
 He uses the primitive device to escape from the cave in Iraq.
 Once back home, he then begins work on perfecting the Iron Man suit.
 But the man who was put in charge of Stark Industries has plans of his own to take over Tony's technology for other matters.
 Written by

-When Tony is video calling Obadiah after the Jericho presentation, Tony's phone has scratches on the screen, but in the next shot they are gone.
+When Tony is video calling Obadiah after the Jericho presentation, the camera lens on Tony's phone changes from silver to black.
 See more »

 I feel like you're driving me to court martial.
 This is crazy.
 What did I do?
 I feel like you're gonna pull over and snuff me.
 What, you're not allowed to talk?
 Hey, Forrest!